Become a Trusted Advisor to Your Clients

 Client advisory meetings extend beyond apps and tools.
 Your clients meet with you to discuss their wants and needs.
-The tactical work is a service you offer, but your intellectual capital is why clients stay with you.
+The traditional accounting work is a service you offer, but your intellectual capital is why clients stay with you.

-Shifting from a traditional service based business to an advisory position is a process.
-Working closely with entrepreneurs on this, we develop packages that touch clients more often.
+Shifting from a traditional accounting practice to an advisory position is a process.
+Working closely with accounting professionals on this, we develop packages which touch clients more often.
 Since client needs vary over time, this strategy often leads to offering more services to your existing clients.

 Significantly Influence Your Clients